cikeZ00/PavlovReplayToolbox/README.md

 # PavlovReplayToolbox

 PavlovReplayToolbox is a Rust-based toolbox designed to facilitate the download and processing of replay files within the Pavlov VR game.
-This toolbox provides utilities to download replays from LocalPavTV and process them into full .replay files.
+This toolbox provides utilities to download replays from PavlovTV and process them into full .replay files.

 ## Features